Energy Efficient Lighting for Your Home

 Save on Energy with Proper Lighting in Your Home

 The electricity used over the lifetime of a standard incandescent light bulb costs about 5 to 10 times more than the actual price paid for the bulb.
 If you’re looking to save both energy and money than you should be using Light Emitting Diode (LED) and Compact Fluorescent Lights (CFL) bulbs.
-These bulbs are more cost effective, efficient, and beneficial to our environment.
+These bulbs are more cost-effective, efficient, and beneficial to our environment.
 While incandescent bulbs are being phased out, you should think about getting to the store and switching over to LED or CFL bulbs!

 Benefits of LED bulbs:

-- Efficient: LED bulbs use less watts than both incandescent bulbs and CFL bulbs which saves electricity and therefore saves money in the long run.
+- Efficient: LED bulbs use fewer watts than both incandescent bulbs and CFL bulbs which saves electricity and therefore saves money in the long run.
 These bulbs are also safer due to the fact they do not heat up like incandescent bulbs do.
 By keeping the heat in the room down with cooler bulbs, this will also help in reducing air conditioning costs.

 - Durable and long lasting: LED bulbs can better handle bumping and shaking and are less likely to break.
 These bulbs also last about 10 times longer than CFL bulbs and about 20 times longer than incandescent bulbs requiring less purchasing of the bulbs.